 - Immigrant Visas – for foreigners seeking permanent residency in the Philippines

 - Special Visas – for qualified foreigners belonging to the demographic groups granted special entry privileges through legislation or presidential proclamations

 Currently, there are over 8 non-immigrant visas offered to foreigners who intend to come to the Philippines for temporary visits.
-The most common of these is the 9(g) or Work Visa, a visa offered to those coming to the country to gain long-term employment.
+The most common of these is the 9(G) or Work Visa, a visa offered to those coming to the Philippines to gain long-term employment.

 There are two types of immigrant visas in the Philippines: quota immigrant visas and non-quota immigrant visas.

 Quota Immigrant Visas are issued to foreigners who are citizens of countries that have diplomatic ties with the Philippines and grants Filipino citizens the same immigration privileges under the principle of reciprocity.
 The Bureau of Immigration (BI) in the Philippines grants no more than fifty (50) quota visas every year.

 Non-Quota Immigrant Visas, on the other hand, are issued to foreigners married to Filipino citizens and former Filipino citizens seeking to reacquire their citizenship in the Philippines.
 The most common type of non-quota visas is the 13(A) Marriage Visa, which is granted to foreigners legally married to a Filipino citizen and such marriage is recognized as valid under existing Philippine laws.
 Another non-quota visa is the 13(g) Visa, which is issued to natural-born citizens of the Philippines who have been naturalized in a foreign country.

 Currently, there are over 6 special visas granted to qualified foreign nationals.
 These visas are grouped into two categories: special non-immigrant visas and special immigrant visas.